contactandyc/another-c-library/old_stuff/3_pool.md

 #endif
 ```

-There is also no free method.
+There is no free method.
 You can call the allocation methods as often as you like and they will remain valid until pool_clear or pool_destroy is called.
-In the example above, we can modify it to use the pool for allocation.

 # The Simplest Implementation

 When approaching algorithms, it is often a good idea to think about the simplest implementation.
 This implementation doesn't need to be efficient.
 It can serve to prove that a more complicated version achieves the same result.

-A very simple implementation of the pool interface described above is to have each allocation saved in a singly linked list on the pool_s structure.
-The clear method could free all of the memory in the linked list and the destroy could free the pool_s object itself.
+A very simple implementation of the pool interface described above.

+- Have each allocation saved in a singly linked list on the pool_s structure.
+- The clear method could free all of the memory in the linked list.
+- The destroy could call clear, and then free the pool_s object itself.
+- Each allocation would require it's own link structure.

 A singly linked list usually is linked to from a structure and then chained together using a member called next.
 Each allocation would be placed in its own structure and linked to by the pool_s structure through the member head.
 The two objects and implementation would probably look like the following.

 ```c
 typedef struct pool_node_s {